Balagurovskiy/Boolean_solver/README.md

 # Boolean_solver
-solver for boolean eauations with web interface
+solver for boolean equations with web interface